Improved Gradient based Adversarial Attacks for Quantized Networks

 \subsection{Adversarial Attacks}

-Adversarial examples consist of small bounded perturbations to the images that fool trained deep learning models by altering their prediction.
-Even though such perturbations are imperceptible to human vision, they are sufficient to alter the model's prediction with high confidence.
-Existing adversarial attacks can be categorized into white-box, and black-box attacks.
-The difference between them lies in the knowledge of the adversaries.
-White-box attacks allow the adversaries to have access to the target model's architecture and parameters.
-In the black-box threat model, the adversaries can only resort to the query access to generate adversarial samples.
-Since white-box gradient based attacks are more powerful and widely used, we now briefly summarize them below.
+Adversarial examples consist of imperceptible perturbations to the data that alter the model's prediction with high confidence.
+Existing attacks can be categorized into white-box and black-box attacks where the difference lies in the knowledge of the adversaries.
+White-box attacks allow the adversaries access to the target model's architecture and parameters, whereas black-box attacks can only query the model.
+Since white-box gradient based attacks are popular, we summarize them below.

-In fact, gradient based attacks can be compactly written as \gls{PGD} on the negative of the loss function~\cite{madry2017towards}.
+First-order gradient based attacks can be compactly written as \gls{PGD} on the negative of the loss function~\citenew{madry2017towards}.
 Formally, let $\bfx^0\in\R^N$ be the input image, then at iteration $t$, the \gls{PGD} update can be written as: